 - Corbett Motel is a budget accommodation located on a mango farm.
-A good value for money in the range of 1500 INR – 2000 INR per day.
+Good value for money in the range of 1500 INR – 2000 INR per day.
 The food here is very good.
 The hotel owner Mr. Ranjith can also help you arrange/book your safaris and jeeps.
 You can reach them at 05947-253033.

-- Tiger House Corbett is another mid-range hotel located little further from Ramnagar.
+- Tiger House Corbett is another mid-range hotel located a little further from Ramnagar.
 You can check their website for details.

 - Corbett Mango Bloom is a mid-range resort in the range of 4000 INR – 5000 INR per day.
 Please check their website for more details.

 Ecotourism is important to save our forests.
 Money received from these tourism efforts directly benefit the local people.
-They are employed as drivers, naturalists, care takers of forest rest houses.
+They are employed as drivers, naturalists, caretakers of forest rest houses.

 People also take a keen interest in preserving and anti-poaching since their livelihood depends on it.
 The Government also spends on conservation efforts.
-You can read about other Himalayan parks in my previous articl.
+You can read about other Himalayan parks in my previous article.

 Already wildlife is in a vulnerable position all over India due to burst in development activities putting many species under threat.
 So, we need to make sure not to cause further damage to the environment while staying inside the park.